Freddyslim/krakenbot/README.md

 # Kraken Tool

 This project is an experimental command line interface for the [Kraken](https://www.kraken.com/) cryptocurrency exchange.
 The code base was originally created for personal use and is not actively maintained.
-The repository contains various modules for interacting with the Kraken API, editing API credentials and exporting data such as trade history or ledger information.
+The repository contains several small modules for interacting with the Kraken API, editing API credentials and exporting data such as trade history or ledger information.

 ## Warning